Delivery Extensions

 PVN_TOKEN | Temporary token which can be used to interact with Prodvana API. |

 See our API documentation and examples for how to query Prodvana and achieve complex logic.
-The Python library will automatically connect to your instance of Prodvana with a temporary API token generated specifically for the delivery extension run.
+The Python library will automatically connect to your instance of Prodvana with a temporary API token generated specifically for the Convergence Extension run.

 Common Examples